budak7273/ArmorModules/README.md

 - Give everything Resource Sink point values
 - Continue to evaluate balance of existing modules
     - Ensure that you can't get too ridiculously overpowered or make power management a complete non-issue
+- Almost all of the mod's elements pull their text from String Tables now, which means localized copies of the mods are within reach.
+Please contact me if you would like to help translate the mod to another language.
 - More modules!
     - Fuel-consuming suit power generators
     - Damage resistance against enemies, but I think shields already fulfill this role pretty well.